trevortombe/covidgraphs/README.md

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 102,491/day over the past week and 116,555/day the week prior.
+Our 7-day average pace of giving shots: 99,733/day over the past week and 113,882/day the week prior.

-We’re now 81% below our June 30 peak average of 542,779.
+We’re now 82% below our June 30 peak average of 542,779.

-On pace for 75%+ age 12+ fully vaxxed by August 31
+On pace for 75%+ age 12+ fully vaxxed by September 1

 There are now 10.1 million doses in inventory waiting for arms